Vanessa Erogbogbo: Women and trade

-Green and inclusive value chains

-Erogbogbo oversees Green and Inclusive Value Chains as the chief of this section of ITC.
-The section ensures that MSMEs benefit from trade by working with all stakeholders to embed sustainability and inclusiveness in value chains.
-A major focus is driving ITC’s efforts on environmental sustainability and climate change.

 Writing

-Erogbogbo was a co-author, along with Ester Eghobamien and Elizabeth Pimentel, of the Gender Responsive Investment Handbook: Addressing Barriers to Financial Access for Women’s Enterprise.
-This work aligns with much of the #shetrades movement Erogbogbo led.
-Besides this, she has also written several pieces on Women and Trade.
+Erogbogbo co-authored, along with Ester Eghobamien and Elizabeth Pimentel, the Gender Responsive Investment Handbook: Addressing Barriers to Financial Access for Women’s Enterprise.
+This work aligns with much of the #shetrades movement Erogbogbo leads.
+Besides this, she has also written several pieces on the subjects of women and trade.

 Media and conferences

 Erogbogbo led a talk at TEDx LausanneWomen to introduce some of her favorite success stories in woman-owned businesses and how more can be done to drive this empowerment and lead the future economy.

 Erogbogbo has participated in numerous media and speaking engagements, including the WTO public forums that are broadcast on the WTO website.
 In 2016, Erogbogbo was a panelist with moderators Katherine Hagen and Caitlin Kraft-Buchman with the topic “Women’s Economic Empowerment and Trade: Contributing to the Deliberations and Recommendations of the UN Secretary-General’s High-Level Panel on Women’s Economic Empowerment” all on inclusive trade.
 When addressing systemic constraints of sustainable development and gender equality as a trade issue, Erogbogbo explained that there is not one singular reason for the supply side constraints, nor one easy solution, but that the transition from development community leading the way of the involvement of the private sector (which is key in resource accessing) is important in providing markets to women.
 In addition to this, women are already entrepreneurs but they either do not have the opportunities men do, or they do not have the skills to access these opportunities.
 Erogbogbo supports the leveraging of technology access to women so that women can cross barriers and access markets with less resistance.
 The following year, Erogbogbo acted as the moderator for the 2017 WTO public forum sessions.